grahammendick/navigation/NavigationReactNative/sample/twitter/README.md

 # Navigation Native Twitter
-Navigation uses the underlying native API to provide faithful tabbed navigation on iOS.
+Navigation uses the underlying native API to provide faithful tabbed navigation on iOS and Android.

 ## Run
 Once you've cloned the repository, you can install the dependencies and start the Twitter example: